 I’ll admit, some of those new small crossovers — the Kia Seltos and the Mazda CX-30 come to mind — are decent, enjoyable cars.
 But the market’s decisive shift to crossovers is killing off affordable, entertaining sedans, coupes and wagons.
-Ford nixed most of its well-regarded car lineup in favor of the EcoSport.
+Ford nixed most of its well-regarded car lineup in favor of crossovers like the EcoSport.
 Likewise, VW killed the Golf Sportwagen — maybe the best all-around value car on the market — to make room for more high-priced Atlas variants.

 Raging against crossovers can feel pointless.
 One might as well rail against time, taxes, or the incoming tide.
 But the fact remains, the crossover is not the ultimate vehicle for navigating modern American life.
 Buyers are spending too much for excess size and capability they don’t use.
 Unless entering and exiting cars presents physical difficulties, you don’t need to buy a crossover.
 Here’s why.

 1. Crossovers aren’t as fun to drive as cars

 Manufacturers have put copious engineering toward making crossovers sporty, but those projects are trying to overcome physics, rather than working with it.
 Generally, a car performs better when you lower the ride height, reduce weight and tighten the suspension; crossovers must at least pay lip service to doing the opposite.
 Even an outstanding crossover like the Porsche Macan is still a compromise from the more engaging experience one could have with a sportier, lower-riding Porsche.

 2. Crossovers aren’t always more practical than cars